Program InternAffect Change, Inc.

 To register go to:

-ResponsibilitiesCommitment/Location: 1 full semester or 6 months.
-Two-4 hours shifts per week
+ResponsibilitiesCommitment/Location: 6 month commitment of two-5 hours shifts per week

 Location: Coronado or Encinitas office